IdaDixen/RES_github_test/README.md

 # RES_github_test
-Testing how to create a repository
+Testing how to create a repository (Open Source lecture)